meffie/virt-lab/README.md

 testing or development on your local hypervisor.

-`virt-lab` is requires the [`kvm-install-vm`][1] shell script by Giovanni Torres to download and install the cloud-init images.
+`virt-lab` is requires the [`kvm-install-vm`][1] shell script by Giovanni Torres to download and install the cloud-init images. `kvm-install-vm` is included in this repo within git submodule.

 ## Usage